On Tarski's fixed point theorem

-To define what it means for a subclass of the generating set $B$ to be $\Phi-$closed we need the following notion.
-A subclass $Y\subseteq B$ will be called \emph{\texttt{$c_L$}-closed} if, for every subset $U$ of $Y$, the set $\down \bigvee U$ is contained in $Y$; i.e., $Y$ is \texttt{$c_L$}-closed if A $c_L$-closed class can be thought of as denoting a generalized element of $L$\footnote{When $L$ is a complete Heyting algebra, such generalized elements also arise as generalized truth values in (predicatively defined) cHa-models for constructive set theory, cf. \cite{G1}.}.
-Note that if $Y$ is a set, $Y$ is \texttt{$c_L$}-closed iff $Y=\down\bigvee Y$.
+A $c_L$-closed class can be thought of as denoting a generalized element of $L$.\footnote{When $L$ is a complete Heyting algebra, such generalized elements also arise as generalized truth values in (predicatively defined) cHa-models for constructive set theory, cf. \cite{G1}.} If $Y$ is a set, $Y$ is \texttt{$c_L$}-closed iff $Y=\down\bigvee Y$.